 Returning to the AFM control software, go to Setup, select the chosen probe type, bring the cantilever into focus, and align the crosshairs within the optical microscope view to be positioned over the back of the MFM probe cantilever where the tip is located, using the known tip setback based on the selected probe [1].

-SCREEN: The Setup workflow is selected, probe type chosen, cantilever brought into foucs, and crosshair is being aligned with the cantilever.
+SCREEN: The Setup workflow is selected, probe type chosen, cantilever brought into focus, and crosshair is being aligned with the cantilever.

 In the Navigate window, position the AFM stage and sample so that the region of interest is directly beneath the AFM tip [1].
 Lower the AFM head until the sample surface comes into focus in the optical view.
 Be careful not to crash the probe into the sample surface, as this could result in probe and/or sample damage [2].